Judy Garland: 1947–1950: Last MGM motion pictures

-She returned to Los Angeles in the fall of 1949 having gained weight, and was cast opposite Gene Kelly in Summer Stock (1950), which took six months to complete.
-To lose weight, Garland went back on pills and a pattern of behavior resurfaced as she began showing up on the set late or not at all.
+She returned to Los Angeles in the fall of 1949, having gained weight, and was cast opposite Gene Kelly in Summer Stock (1950), which took six months to complete.
+To lose weight, Garland went back on pills and a pattern of behavior resurfaced as she began showing up to the set late or not at all.

 When principal photography on the film was completed in the spring of 1950, it was decided that Garland needed an additional musical number.
-She agreed to do it provided the song was "Get Happy."
+She agreed to do it, provided the song was "Get Happy."
 In addition, she insisted that director Charles Walters choreograph and stage the number.
 By that time, Garland had lost 15 pounds and looked more slender.
-"Get Happy" was the last segment of the film to be filmed.
-When it was released in the fall of 1950, Summer Stock drew big crowds and racked up very respectable box-office receipts; but because of the costly shooting delays caused by Garland, the film posted a loss of $80,000 to the studio.
-It was her final picture for MGM.
+"Get Happy" was the final segment of the movie to be filmed.
+When released in the fall of 1950, Summer Stock drew big crowds and racked up very respectable box-office receipts; but because of the costly shooting delays caused by Garland, the film posted a loss of $80,000 to the studio.
+It would be her final picture for MGM.

 She was next cast in the film Royal Wedding with Fred Astaire in 1950 after June Allyson became pregnant.
 However, because Garland failed to report to the set on multiple occasions, the studio suspended her contract on June 17, 1950, replacing her with Jane Powell.
 Reputable biographies published following Garland's death stated that after this dismissal, she slightly grazed her neck with a broken glass, requiring only a bandage.
 At the time, however, the public was informed that a despondent Garland had slashed her throat.
 "All I could see ahead was more confusion," she later said of this suicide attempt.
 "I wanted to black out the future as well as the past.
 I wanted to hurt myself and everyone who had hurt me."
 In September 1950, after 15 years with the studio, Garland and MGM parted company.